CoryMcCartan/website/content/projects/president-2020/index.md

 hindsight is 20/20, and some knowledge about the final result inevitably crept into model development and testing.
-But in contrast to most aggregators, the model is fully Bayesian and therefore optimally blends structural forecasts like Abramowitz's time-for-change model with polling data, rather than making [ad-hoc weighting adjustments](https://fivethirtyeight.com/features/a-users-guide-to-fivethirtyeights-2016-general-election-forecast/#attachment_118876) or [ignoring the latter entirely](https://www.nytimes.com/interactive/2016/upshot/presidential-polls-forecast.html).
+But in contrast to most aggregators, the model is fully Bayesian and therefore optimally blends structural forecasts like Abramowitz&rsquo;s time-for-change model with polling data, rather than making [ad-hoc weighting adjustments](https://fivethirtyeight.com/features/a-users-guide-to-fivethirtyeights-2016-general-election-forecast/#attachment_118876) or [ignoring the latter entirely](https://www.nytimes.com/interactive/2016/upshot/presidential-polls-forecast.html).